etherealcomputing/Ouija/README.md

 ---

-**Ouija** is an open-source, open-science project initiative by **ethereal computing, Inc.**, purposed to create a holistic view into personal neurophysiology using a range of personal data.
-As a concrete step in exploring quantum-enhanced, neuroadaptive human-computer interfaces and biosignal processing, Ouija aims to bridge the gap between abstract neuroscience concepts and tangible, personal insights.
+**Ouija** is an open-source, open-science project initiative by **ethereal computing**, purposed to create a holistic view into personal neurophysiology using a range of personal data.
+This aims to bridge the gap between abstract neuroscience concepts and tangible, personal insights.

 <div align="center">
   <b>PoC demo of the Assistant Interface:</b>